Statistical properties of zeta functions' zeros: Number-theoretical zetas

-(The factor $\pi ^{-s}\Gamma \left( s\right) $ is introduced to get a simpler functional equation.)
-It can be checked that this series is an eigenfunction of the Laplace operator with eigenvalue $s\left( 1-s\right) ,$ and it turns out that it possess a nice functional equation.
-Eisenstein series can also be defined for different subgroups $\Gamma $ and different cusps.
+Note that it is relatively easy to generate Maass forms as eigenfunctions of the Laplace operator on a fundamental domain of the group $\Gamma.$ By expanding a Maass form in Fourier series and taking the Fourier coefficients as the coefficients of a Dirichlet series, one can construct new L-functions.
+Precisely, let $f$ be either an even or an odd cusp Maass form with eigenvalue $1/4+r^{2}$.
+Then, one can write:\looseness=-1 \looseness=0 where $K_{ir}$ are Bessel functions, and we define

-From the spectral point of view, Eisenstein series correspond to the continuous part of the spectrum of the Laplacian.
-There are also other forms that correspond to the discrete part of the spectrum.
+The key idea here is the fact that the Laplace operator commutes with Hecke operators, and therefore all these operators can be simultaneously diagonalized.
+By a computation, the first Fourier coefficient of $T( n) f$ is $c_{n}c_{1}.$ As a consequence, $L$-functions corresponding to Maass forms have a product formula.

-By expanding a Maass form in Fourier series and taking the Fourier coefficients as the coefficients of a Dirichlet series, one can construct new L-functions that satisfy a functional equation.
-The construction is similar to the case of modular forms.
+What about the functional equation?
+It holds.
+However, instead of the standard formula for the Gamma function one needs the following integral:

-\begin{theorem} Let $f$ be a Maass form with eigenvalue $1/4+\nu ^{2}.$ Let $\varepsilon =0$ or $1$ depending on whether $f$ is even or odd.
+\begin{theorem} Let $f$ be a Maass form with eigenvalue $1/4+r^{2}.$ Let $\varepsilon =0$ or $1$ depending on whether $f$ is even or odd.
 Let

-Then $\Lambda \left( s,f\right) $ is an entire function that satisfies
+Then $\Lambda( s,f) $ is an entire function that satisfies

 \end{theorem}